coq/coq/doc/sphinx/language/gallina-extensions.rst

 Pattern-matching on boolean values: the if expression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For inductive types with exactly two constructors and for pattern-matching
+For inductive types with exactly two constructors and for pattern matching
 expressions that do not depend on the arguments of the constructors, it is possible
 to use a ``if … then … else`` notation.
 For instance, the definition